Updated: Sep 27, 2021

 I was asked to share my recipe for the egg pasta we made today the our Pasta Party Lunch launch.

 WARNING: Fresh pasta is addictive.
 Also, you will get flour everywhere!
+The below recipe is for 1 person.
+Scale accordingly.

 1-2 broom handles (to hang the pasta)